dpuentex/mp2-ecommerce/README.md

 ## Low priority:
 - remove unused imports
 - Clicking quickly between pick a store and then a store produces the about us page for main site..
-- add style column to store and render different style from database depending on store
 - glow in the back following mouse
 - implement bcrypt
 - blur won't apply to dropdowns